 Take a look at this video below.
 In it was a recording Vick did with Four Percent Challenge members who made it to their first mile stone in the course.
 It was recorded November 2018.

-The video gives strong support for why Vick Strizheus scams aren't likely.
-You will also see how Vick address questions and how anyone who has an issue or question can speak up or forever hold their peace.
+The video gives strong support for why Vick Strizheus scams are NOT likely.
+You will also see how Vick addresses questions and how anyone who has an issue or question can speak up or forever hold their peace.

 I absolutely love these virtual Zoom meetings, because there are no other marketing gurus out there that I know of that do this.